ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab03.md

 <img src="/lab/images/turtle/BoundingBox.png" title="BoundingBox.png" alt="BoundingBox.png" height="200" />

-For example, for my name, Phill Conrad, I might plan out bounding boxes like these.
+For example, for the name, Phill Conrad, I might plan out bounding boxes like these.
 Here, I've chosen each of the important points, and labelled them.
 Note, though, that these are only examples.
 I don't expect that everyone with a P or a C in their name will make the same choices about how to shape the letters.
 In fact, I hope each of you will make slightly different choices.

 <img src="/lab/images/turtle/BoundingBoxP1.png" title="fig:BoundingBoxP1.png" alt="BoundingBoxP1.png" height="200" /> <img src="/lab/images/turtle/BoundingBoxC1.png" title="fig:BoundingBoxC1.png" alt="BoundingBoxC1.png" height="200" />